 Interestingly, Goa became the main source of these nuts for the European market.
 They were not indigenous to Goa or anywhere near it; but Goa became the world’s most important clearing centre for exotic goods by the 16th century and so were brought to Goa for sale to European merchants.

 The ewer is in fine condition.
 There are no dents, losses or breaks.
-It is tall, sculptural and has a tremendous decorative presence matched by its rarity.
+There is a small, stable and very old crack to the nut towards the back but there is no movement and the crack itself has age and patina.
+Overall, the ewer is tall, sculptural and has a tremendous decorative presence matched by its rarity.

 Bennett, J., & R. Kelty, Treasure Ships: Art in the Age of Spices, Art Gallery of South Australia, 2014.

 Curvelo, A., et al, The Orient Museum, Lisbon, Reunion des Musees Nationaux, 2008.